In this lesson, you will learn:

 interface.

+What’s important is that all the methods exist and contain the required signatures.
 If any of the methods are omitted (or if the names are misspelled, parameter lists are different, etc.) you will get a compiler error that won’t go away until you implement all of the methods.

 The two list implementations can contain: